-Lent is like a second chance at those New Year Resolutions that you didn’t quite keep (or didn’t feel in the mood for in the first place).
+Lent is like a second chance at those New Year Resolutions that you didn’t quite keep (or didn’t feel in the mood for in the first place) and reflections after Christmas.
 It’s the perfect opportunity to ditch things that you don’t really need and you could save yourself some money in the process – it’s a win-win, so here are some ideas:

 - Dump the gym – membership can be expensive and let’s be honest, how many times have you actually been since you made the vow to ‘get fit’?
 We’re not saying you should embrace couch potato-ism, but use it as an opportunity to get back to nature now that spring is on the horizon.
 Running and walking in the great outdoors will keep you just as trim – and it’s free.